t1nak/ba900/README.md

 # ba900

-Attention: requires **python 2.7!** Yes, the old one, I coded this up a long time ago.
+Attention: requires **python 2.7!** Yes, the old one.
+I coded this up a long time ago.
 I will probably transcribe it to python 3 at some point.
-So long, you must create a python environment with python=2.7.; because ``basestring`` is missing in python 3.
+So long, you must create a python environment with python=2.7. because ``basestring`` is missing in python 3.

-# Get the South African Reserve Bank BA 900 forms:
-Time series of SA banks' balance sheets items
+# Get the South African Reserve Bank BA 900 forms - Time series of SA banks' balance sheets items

 ## Step 1

-Run this snippet to create a folder ``data`` in your project directory and one for each year available on the website:
+Run this snippet to create the folder ``data`` in your project directory and one for each year available on the website:

 ```
 import os